Are the holiday blues weighing you down?

 Rosemary Cauliflower Mash and Gravy

-Swap out those heavy potatoes for this rosemary cauliflower mash and keto gravy – a healthy ketogenic option that will taste just like the original recipe!
-Plus, learn our best tricks for staying keto during the holidays.
+Swap out those heavy potatoes for this rosemary cauliflower mash and keto gravy — a healthy ketogenic option that will taste just like the real thing.

 - Prep Time: 15 minutes